-In light of the Public Climate School from May 25th to 29th participants can engage in an online field trip to Canada.
-Lecturer Sarah Abbott and students Amy Snider and Mika Abbott share work and reflect on experiences of the the multidisciplinary course "Engaging Climate Change: Creativity, Community, Intervention" at the University of Regina, Saskatchewan.
+In light of the Public Climate School from May 25th to 29th participants engaged in an online field trip to Canada.
+Lecturer Sarah Abbott and students Amy Snider and Mika Abbott shared their work and reflected on experiences of the the multidisciplinary course "Engaging Climate Change: Creativity, Community, Intervention" at the University of Regina, Saskatchewan.

-On Wednesday 27th May, 19-20:30 CET participants can engage in an online field trip to Canada.
-Follow the link for more information on how to register.
+On Wednesday 27th May, 19-20:30 CET participants engaged in an online field trip to Canada.

 „Engaging Climate Change: Creativity, Community, Intervention“, is a multidisciplinary course that explores climate change and environmental concerns, with a focus on resilience, community, Indigenous perspectives, science, artist engagements, local/global projects, and thinking outside the box in the face of change.
 Assignments are applied and/or artistic explorations of course themes.